We have created some in-depth audio, visual and written learning resources to provide foundation-level knowledge on key health and safety concepts.

 Likelihood – What are the chances of it happening with the current controls in place?

-The intention of a risk matrix is not to provide a specific, ‘quantitative’ measurement of risk.
-It does, however, allow the risk assessor to prioritise according to risk level.
-As you can see from the diagram, a combination of Severity x Likelihood = Risk.
+It’s important to note, that the intention of a risk matrix is not to provide a specific, ‘quantitative’ measurement of risk.
+We aren’t ‘measuring’ anything physically.
+It does, however, allow the assessor to prioritise according to the perceived risk level.

-It’s up to us to decide the following:
+It’s up to us to decide the following for each hazard or work activity:

 - Likelihood (1-3) – how likely an accident it is that someone will come to harm.